![]() |

 nodiscard |

-This method directly invokes the underlying system accept() on the listening socket.
+This method calls the underlying system accept() on the listening server socket.

 |